 Percutaneous in situ fixation with cannulated screw

 It is used to stabilize the epiphysis from further slippage and promote closure of the proximal femoral physis.
 It is used in both stable and unstable slips.
-Usually one screw is used.
-2 screw constructs have greater biomechanically stability but are advocated when there is greater violation of the physis.
+Usually, one screw is used.
+2 screw constructs have greater biomechanically stability but are advocated when there is a greater violation of the physis.

 Fixation allows early stabilization of the slippage, enhancement of physeal closure, prevention of further slippage, and decrease in symptoms.
 Unstable or grade III slips may require gentle repositioning to improve alignment.
 Revision of the screw fixation may be needed if the child outgrows the screw.